hermit-os/hermit-rs/examples/hermit-wasm/README.md

 qemu-system-x86_64 --enable-kvm -display none -serial stdio -kernel hermit-loader-x86_64 -cpu host -device isa-debug-exit,iobase=0xf4,iosize=0x04 -smp 1 -m 2G  -initrd path_to_hermit-wasm
 ```

 _path_to_hermit_wasm_ should be replaced by your local path to the binary.
-Without any arguments, _Hermit-WASM_ starts a [WASM module](https://github.com/hermit-os/hermit-rs/tree/main/examples/wasm-test), which is included in the binary.
+Without any arguments, _Hermit-WASM_ starts a [WASM module](https://github.com/hermit-os/hermit-rs/tree/main/examples/wasm-test), which is a small demo and included in the binary.

 To load a WASM module from the file system, a local directory has to be mounted within the virtual machine.
 _Hermit_ supports the usage of [virtiofsd](https://github.com/hermit-os/hermit-rs/wiki/Advanced-Configuration-Features#using-virtiofs-to-share-a-file-system-only-required-when-using-qemu) to mount a local directory.